Frequently Asked Questions

 Full funding if you decide to re-register the following year.
 The Student Contribution Fee and the Capitation Fee will be payable by the student only.
 (Higher Education Grants will only pay the Student Contribution Fee.)

 Students who withdraw between the above dates are liable to pay half the tuition fees plus full Student Contribution Fee and Capitation Fee the following year.
 The Student Contribution Fee and the Capitation Fee will be payable by the student.
-The Student Contribution Charge for 2016 is €3000.
+Student Contribution Fee for 2017 is €3000.
 Currently the Capitation Fee is €165 and covers membership of the Mardyke Arena and membership of the Union of Students of Ireland.

 Students wishing to take leave of absence of a year or more from a programme of study in the College of Arts, Celtic Studies and Social Sciences are advised that they must obtain advance approval from the College.
 Applications for leave of absence usually have to be submitted by the first day of September of the relevant academic year